165plo/UploadService/README.md

 # UploadService
-A service that will receive a streamed file via the HTTP chunked transfer encoding.

 The service will receive files via a HTTP POST using chunked transfer encoding and stream them to the file system.
 Once the file has been written to disk the service will notify other services, via webhooks, that a new file needs to be processed.